1,4-Cineole

 alpha-Terpinene

-Alpha Terpinene is isolated from cardamom and marjoram oils, one of the group in isomeric hydrocarbons.
-Which is a flavoring and fragrance chemical used in the personal care and cosmetic and food industries.
-Also used in the pharmaceutical and electronics semi-conductor manufacturing industries.
+alpha-Terpinene is an isomeric hydrocarbon isolated from cardamom and marjoram oils.
+It is a versatile flavoring and fragrance chemical used across the personal care, cosmetics, and food industries.
+Additionally, alpha-Terpinene is utilized in the pharmaceutical and electronics semiconductor manufacturing industries, where its properties contribute to various applications and formulations.

 alpha-Terpineol